 Growing pains are a reality for children and if they love their sports, repetitive activity can affect one or both of their heels and cause quite a bit of pain.
 Children between the ages of 7-14 years who are active and play regular sports but experience heel pain afterward, may have Severs Disease.

 Severs disease is not actually a disease, it’s a condition related to growing pain in feet.
 It’s a common complaint in children after repetitive stress on the heel bone.
-It’s important o treat Severs Disease and alleviate continuing pressure on the heel so that your kids can continue their much loved activities without further pain or long term damage to the heel.
+It’s important to treat Severs Disease and alleviate the pressure on the heel so that your kids can continue their much loved activities without further pain or long term damage to the heel.

 In the article below, we talk about symptoms to look out for and what you can do at home to reduce the impact.

 When children are growing, the bones, muscles and tendons grow at different rates.
 The Achilles tendon joins the calf muscle to the heel bone (calcaneus).
 Pain occurs when this area of attachment is still growing, where cartilage is changing to bone.
 Growth is a natural process but if there is physical stress in this area, it causes inflammation and pain, called Severs Disease (or Calcaneal Apophysitis).

 It is typically present in active children and especially at times of significant growth in height where the leg bones become effectively too long for the muscles.

 Boys are more likely to get Severs Disease than girls and an increased body weight in a short space of time can also cause heel strain.

 Symptoms of Severs Disease

 There are a few symptoms to look out for in your kids if you’re wondering whether they may have Severs Disease.